 Let’s face the facts, school is not for everybody.
 Sure, we know we must graduate from high school or receive our GED equivalent to get a job in the real world.
-This proves that we have received a basic education to help us succeed, however, some aspire to receive an extensive education.
-Those students probably go on to college to receive their bachelor’s or master’s degrees, and the very ambitious may choose to earn their doctorate degree, as well.
-If you are one of those people, then congratulations… because we need people like you!
-However, if school was too tough for you and you are interested in entering a specific profession, attending a trade school is an excellent choice for you.
-Sometimes called a vocational school, this type of school focuses on teaching the student a particular skill set needed to accomplish a specific task.
+Our secondary education diplomas prove that we have received a fundamental education to help us succeed; however, some aspire to acquire extensive training.
+Those students probably go on to college to receive their bachelor’s or master’s degrees, and the very ambitious may choose to earn their doctoral degree, as well.
+If you happen to be the recipient of the distinguished graduate degree, then congratulations are in order, because we need people like you!
+However, if high school was too arduous for you and you are interested in entering a specific profession, attending a trade school is an excellent choice for you.
+Sometimes called a vocational school, this type of school focuses on teaching the student a specific skill set needed to accomplish a particular task.

 Through a trade school, your curricula will include only coursework that pertains to your career goal.
 Why would you need to attend a drama class when you would like to work on vehicles to make your living?
 Why do you need an art history class to work as a medical coder?
 Why should you attend required coursework that would not help you in your intended career choice?
 A trade school only utilizes the necessary training needed for your career choice.

-If you decide the traditional four-year degree is not for you, there are many types of trade schools to choose from.
+If you decide the traditional four-year degree is not for you, there are many types of trade schools from which you may choose.
 In general, upon completion, you will receive a professional certificate indicating your accomplishment.
 It will show your future employer that you have dedicated your time and effort in honing your craft to the best of your abilities.
 It shows that you have the proper training in place and that you are serious and committed to doing a good job for them.

 While attending a trade school, you might be required to fulfill an apprenticeship opportunity.
 If so, your experience will help you enter the workforce as a full-time employee directly upon graduation from your trade school.
-In addition, most reputable trade schools do offer financial aid or convenient payment plans for their students.
-At most trade schools, they also offer training at night, on weekends and offer online options for the those that must work a full-time day job and support their families.
+Also, most reputable trade schools do offer financial aid or convenient payment plans for their students.
+At most trade schools, they also provide training at night, on weekends and suggest online options for the those that must work a full-time day job and support their families.

 So, before graduating from high school, decide what your career goal will be.
-If you decide on a traditional education, such as a four-year college degree, your commitment will be rewarded, no doubt.
-On the other hand, if you have a career goal already in mind and you choose a trade school, you will be just as happy with your choice… and it only took you half the time (or less) to get there.
-All things considered, a trade school is an excellent choice!
+If you choose a traditional education, such as a four-year college degree, your commitment will be rewarded, no doubt.
+On the other hand, if you have a career goal already in mind and you choose a trade school, you will be just as happy with your choice, and it only took you half the time (or less) to get there.
+With all things considered, a trade school is an excellent choice!
 Good Luck!